awslabs/aws-multi-account-viewer/README.md

 Current working examples are:

 - All AWS Accounts in Organizations
-- All EC2, Lambdas, ODCR, EC2 Reserved Instances, RDS, EKS
+- All EC2, Lambdas, ODCR, EC2 Reserved Instances, RDS, EKS, Lightsail
 - All IAM Users, Roles, Policy’s
 - All VPCs, Subnets
 - All S3 Buckets
 - All Private and Public IP's
-- All EBS (in progress)
+- All Tags

 ## Demo